lcheno61/PureZip/readme.md

 ## version 2.0
 - Add drap and drop for the input path.
 - Check the space and chinese in the path.

+## version 2.1
+- Fix the problem when the path including space and chinese.